-Japan has an excellent transport system, but the best way to get around, particularly in the hot summer months, is by bike.
-However, because it’s such a popular way to get around and because it’s Japan, there are a lot of bicycle rules in Japan regulating how to get a bicycle.
+Yes, Japan has an excellent transport system.
+But, one of the best ways to get around is by bike.
+Because it’s such a popular way to get around and because it’s Japan, there are a lot of bicycle rules in Japan regulating how to get a bicycle.
 Not as straightforward as popping down your local shop…

-You’ve got three options for buying a bicycle in Japan, either at a store, online or second hand.
+You’ve got three options for buying a bicycle in Japan.
+You can buy one at a store, online or second hand.
 It can vary in price from 6,000 yen to 60,000 yen.
 People tend to look after their bikes well in Japan so the second-hand options can be a good, reasonably priced choice.
 The money you’ll save on transport from having a bike will soon make up for the cost too, so it’s always a sound investment.

-So you’ve bought your bike and you’ve got it registered, you’re ready to head out and explore the city.
+So you’ve bought your bike and you’ve got it registered.
+You’re ready to head out and explore the city.
 But wait!
-There are a few (read loads) of bicycle rules in Japan that you need to learn and follow.
-While you’ll see a lot of Japanese people breaking many of these rules, you’ve got to remember that you’re not them and you should always respect these rules.
+There are a few bicycle rules in Japan that you need to learn and follow.

 1. You must cycle on the left-hand side of the road as with driving a car.

 3. Biking under the influence of alcohol is forbidden and carries a maximum penalty of five years in prison and 1,000,000 yen fine.
-You’ll probably see the Japanese doing this but it’s not only illegal it’s pretty dangerous.
+You’ll probably see some Japanese people doing this, but we recommend not following their example!

 4. Cycling on sidewalks is forbidden, except where indicated by shared sidewalk signs.

 6. All bikes are required to have a bell and a headlamp.
-This is not only a rule but common sense, it’s smart to stay safe.
+This is not only a rule but common sense.

 8. Last but not least and we’ve mentioned this before.
 Bicycles must be registered in the owner’s name at the prefectural police department.